 Dear Members, dear Partners, dear Friends!

-Early this year we received the sad news that dr. István Zsuffa, program-director of ACEEEO passed away at age 76.
-He was a long-time friend of many colleagues working in the electoral field globally.
-With advices he constantly supported the work of the Secretariat and contributed to the realization of many of our projects.
-In September the General Assembly of ACEEEO awarded István with posthumous Honorary Membership.
+Shortly after the Annual Conference we received the sad news that Arnis Cimdars, Honorary Member of ACEEEO and former President during 2005-2007, passed away at the age of 59.
+He was a long-time friend of many colleagues working in the electoral field.
+Being an Executive Board member for more than 20 years, Mr. Cimdars constantly supported the work of the Secretariat with advice and he has significantly contributed to the realization of many of our goals..

-As this year approaches to an end, it becomes more and more clear that we have a long way behind us as well as a long journey ahead.
-This time of the year provides opportunity to us all to gather strength to carry on in our mission.
-The ACEEEO Secretariat, too, is looking forward to continuing its active international involvement and constantly analyzing further possibilities for joint actions in the year to come.
+As this year approaches to its end, it becomes more and more clear that we have a long way behind us as well as a long journey ahead.
+This time of the year provides the opportunity to us all to gather strength to carry on in our mission.
+ACEEEO is looking forward to consolidate its active international involvement and to seize future possibilities to develop joint actions in the year to come.